 THE GRANDE FINALE

-But when actors make the show their own, the audience immediately knows it.
-All the nuances are there: they aren't pretending to be someone, they're real - real three-dimensional characters, and relationships, tensions, actions - all real.
+But when actors have a chance to make the show their own, the audience immediately knows it.
+All the nuances are there: they aren't pretending to be someone, they're real - real three-dimensional characters, with relationships, tensions, actions - all real.
 And that's the ultimate audience reward.
+And that's professional acting at its best.

 And when the actors walk away, they know there will NEVER be another show like the one they just created.
 They own it and it will always be theirs.
 And that's theatre magic.